Overview

 Module Information

-This program is made up of four modules.
+This program is made up of five modules.
 The breakdown of asynchronous and synchronous hours that total the required 125 hours is shown below.

 Asynchronous Hours